 The Delhi DIVINE TB Project was launched in the Burari and Sant Nagar districts of Delhi in March 2008 by TB Alert’s sister organisation, TB Alert India.

-The project aims to strengthen India’s national TB programme at a community level, by providing TB diagnosis and treatment facilities and, equally importantly, through community outreach work.
+The project aims to strengthen India’s national TB programme at a grassroots level, by providing community-based TB diagnosis and treatment facilities.

 TB diagnosis and treatment

-Although the Indian government has an excellent treatment programme, individuals who may have TB symptoms need to be identified and helped to access diagnosis and treatment.
-Once people are receiving treatment, they need to be supported to complete their course of medication.
+Although the Indian government has a good treatment programme, over 40% of people with TB are never diagnosed so there is a critical need to help them access life-saving treatment.
+Then once they are receiving treatment, they need to be supported to complete their course of medication.

 The DIVINE project uses an Information, Education and Communication (IEC) van, provided by the Delhi Rotary Club, to tour the area showing films and delivering key messages about TB.

 The project also employs two Community Outreach Workers to support the project’s 75 trained volunteers – many of whom have themselves recovered from TB – who raise awareness of TB and provide treatment support at a local level by:

 - identifying people with possible TB symptoms and referring them to TB services

 - supporting patients through their treatment by delivering Directly Observed Treatment (DOT) and distributing food and clothing.

 Find out about ‘big sister’ Urmila, who is helping people with TB through vital treatment.